University of Bahrain

 dc.publisher University of Bahrain en_US

-dc.subject Synchronized models, Federated Learning, MQTT, Edge Computing, Single Board Computers, The Industrial Internet of Things, Split Learning , Split Federation, Predictive Maintenance, Algorithmic preventive maintenance. en_US
+dc.subject Synchronized models, Federated Learning, MQTT, Edge Computing, Single Board Computers, Industrial Internet of Things, Split Learning, Split Federation, Predictive Maintenance, Algorithmic preventive maintenance, Failure Prediction. en_US

 dc.title Industrial IoT Sensor Data Federation in an Enterprise for an Early Failure Prediction en_US